pivovarit/throwing-function/README.md

 ### You can now define functions that throw checked exceptions
     ThrowingFunction<String, URI, URISyntaxException> toUri = URI::new;

-### And use those functions seamlessly with native Java 8 classes by using a custom adapter
+### And use those functions seamlessly with native Java 8 classes by using a custom unchecked() adapter

     ...stream().map(ThrowingFunction.unchecked(URI::new)).forEach(System.out::println);